isomerpages/govtech-gobusiness/_safemanagement/1a-safemanagement.md

 ---
-title: General Guidelines
+title: General Requirements
 permalink: /safemanagement/general/
 third_nav_title: Safe Management Requirements
 ---

 To provide a safe working environment and to prevent transmission at the workplace, businesses are required to abide by the <a href="https://www.mom.gov.sg/covid-19/requirements-for-safe-management-measures">nation-wide general guidelines for workplaces issued on 9 May 2020</a>.
-Businesses should also adhere to the <a href="https://go.gov.sg/safemanagementsector">sector-specific guidelines</a> released by the respective agencies.
+Businesses should also adhere to the <a href="https://go.gov.sg/safemanagementsector">sector-specific guidelines</a>.

-Businesses may also wish to refer to MTI’s <a href="https://www.mti.gov.sg/-/media/MTI/Newsroom/Press-Releases/2020/05/MTI-Advisory-on-resumption-of-activities-from-2-June-2020.pdf" target="_blank">advisory</a> dated 19 May 2020, on the gradual resumption of business activities in phases starting from 2 June 2020.

 All businesses are to comply with the following requirements:
 - All employees who have been working from home so far should continue to do so.